hoodaddeveloper/JavaScript-Portfolio/README.md

 # This List contains all of my Projects from Simple to Advanced!
-## Starting from HTML & CSS Projects to Java Script & Front-end Development Projects.
+## Starting from HTML & CSS Projects to Java Script & Front-end Development.

 ## 01. HTML & CSS Projects: